ajay-gandhi/sage/README.md

 Put simply, Sage is the desktop equivalent of Apple's Siri or Google Now.
 While running, Sage continuously listens for you to say its hotword (default "Sage").
-Then, based on a number of modules, Sage will in
+Then, based on a number of modules, Sage will conduct some actions and tell you the result.

 ## Table of Contents